carmenbianca/report-liferay/plan.md

 Workshop (LLW) in Barcelona.
 Due to my work on REUSE and my field expertise in copyright and licensing, I have been invited to attend.
-The LLW is not strictly related to the internship other than sharing a theme, but it is a wonderful opportunity for professional growth, networking, and learning .
+The LLW is not strictly related to the internship other than sharing a theme, but it is a wonderful opportunity for professional growth, networking, and learning.
+See section
+\ref{spdx-reuse}.

 \appendix